kamilkaczmareksolutions/AdvancedGPT4PromptCrafting/README.md

 [screenshot]

 ## To Wrap It Up
-This is why I talked about using variables at the top and saving characters.
-These are the places where you need to insert functions, specify output structure, etc., and this is where the character count becomes crucial.
+This is why I talked about using `variables` at the top and saving characters.
+These are the places where you need to insert `functions`, specify `output structure`, etc., and this is where the character count becomes crucial.
-Always try to reduce instructions to a formula or variable and place it at the top to save characters.
+Always try to reduce instructions to a formula or `variable` and place it at the top to save characters.

 [screenshot]

 Finally, as mentioned earlier, we shouldn't leave decisions to the model like "okay, I might use this or that," leaving it unsure.

-No. We clearly define: "In this place, use the Web Browsing Tool (Bing), here use the Code Interpreter, here unzip a packed file in your Knowledge Base," etc. We precisely define each step.
+No. We clearly define: `In this place, use the Web Browsing Tool (Bing), here use the Code Interpreter, here unzip a packed file in your Knowledge Base`, etc. We precisely define each step.

 ## Final Words
-Crafting a good system prompt is akin to writing a program, with variables, functions, and tricks like 'confirm,' which serve as a form of console printing or debugging.
+Crafting a good system prompt is akin to writing a program, with `variables`, `functions`, and tricks like `confirm`, which serve as a form of console printing or debugging.

 Overall, this comprehensive approach is why I don't feel that GPT-4 is getting worse.
 By tightening the screws and maintaining significant control over what the model does for me, the above methods are ways to tighten these screws and maintain control.
 That's all, thanks, bye.